Open Now — 24/7 Plumbing

 Preparing to Use the Plunger

-Before tackling your clogged drain, it’s important to be properly prepared with the right tools and materials.
+Before tackling your clogged drain, it’s essential to be properly prepared with the right tools and materials.
 Start by selecting the appropriate type of plunger for the job—a flat plunger for sinks and a flange plunger for toilets.

-Have old rags or towels ready to lay around the area; this will help protect your floors from any water that might spill out as you work.
+Have old rags or towels ready to lay around the area; this will help protect your floors from water that might spill out as you work.
 Remember to wear rubber gloves to keep your hands clean and safe from bacteria and potential debris.
 Keep a bucket close by to dispose of any excess water or waste you might need to remove.

 Plunger Sink